dirko/dirko.github.io/_posts/2016-01-28-Chainer-character-embeddings.md

 ```

 ## Training setup
-Training is accomplished by defining a loss function - in our case
+Training is accomplished by defining a loss function---in our case
-the softmax cross entropy loss - and calling the `backward()` method on the
+the softmax cross entropy loss---and calling the `backward()` method on the
 loss to run automatic differentiation via back propagation on the model.
 The `optimizer` object
 uses the parameter gradients to update the parameters.